hashicorp/design-system/website/docs/components/form/segmented-group/partials/guidelines/guidelines.md

 !!!
 Info

-The way in which these components are published and assembled is fundamentally different between the Figma and Ember components.
+How these components are published and assembled is fundamentally different between the Figma and Ember components.

 - In Figma, we publish multiple primitive `Segment` components (`Segmented Button`, `Segmented Toggle`, and `Segmented Input`) that are intended to be assembled in an auto layout container.
 A pre-assembled `Base` component is also made available for more simple instances.
 - The Ember component is a container that enforces consistent styling and grouping of nested Helios form components.
 It does not manage any logic or functionality out of the box, these are left up to the consumer to implement based on the nested components.